 “… the care of the earth is our most ancient and most worthy and, after all, our most pleasing responsibility.
 To cherish what remains of it, and to foster its renewal, is our only legitimate hope.” ― Wendell Berry, The Art of the Commonplace: The Agrarian

 ‘Nature manages itself’ is commonly heard from those who feel that active stewardship of natural lands is unnecessary.
 However, this view is based upon a simplistic understanding of natural systems and the forces that create or maintain them.
-It also fails to acknowledge that human activities have already had significant detrimental impacts on our state’s ecological health – profound alteration of soils from past agricultural use, irreversible fragmentation of natural areas through development, deer population growth due to extirpation of large predators and introduction of non-native species.
+It also fails to acknowledge that human activities have already had significant detrimental impacts on our state’s ecological health – profound alteration of soils from past agricultural use, irreversible fragmentation of natural areas through development, deer population growth due to extirpation of large predators and last, but not least, introduction of non-native species.